alan-shangguan/sheep_carcass_counting/README.md

 consumes the flag on its next loop iteration, then:

 - sets `count = 0`
-- clears `track_memory`
+- clears `track_memory` (engine thread only)
 - clears `reset_requested`
-- resets the OpenVINO tracker when available
+- resets the Simple IoU tracker when available
 - returns status to `Running` or `Idle` based on the current latch state

 The reset signal therefore does not stick.